exuperian/RedPitayaTutorials/Tutorials/PROJ_LEDBlink/README.md

 ## Preliminaries

 ### Clock signals

-The blocks in Vivado represent basic elements which communicate with each other in binary.
-So if you want to program the FPGA, you need a basic understanding of how binary works.
-You don't need to know how to program in 1s and 0s, since Vivado already has premade blocks that do the processing for you.
-You just need to manage how these talk to each other, and communicate with the ports.

 Most digital circuits need a clock signal, which oscillates between 0 and 1 at a predetermined rate.
 This is a useful resource if you want to, for example, make some LED lights blink.
 It is also important for synchronisation.
 The diagram in Vivado represents a physical circuit, and it will take electric signals different amounts of time to travel through the various connections.
 Circuit elements can wait one clock cycle in between processing, giving the signals time to catch up.